 Each SecureDrop instance is operated and administered independently by the organization you are submitting to.
 Only the journalists associated with that organization can see your submissions.

-Most organizations make their Landing Page prominently accessible from their main website’s homepage (for news organizations, typically under sections called “Tips” or “Contact us”).
+Most organizations make their SecureDrop prominently accessible from their main website’s homepage (for news organizations, typically under sections called “Tips” or “Contact us”).
 You can also find an incomplete list of organizations accepting submissions through SecureDrop in the SecureDrop Directory maintained by Freedom of the Press Foundation.

-Using the Tor Browser, find the “.onion” address for the Source Interface of the organization that you wish to submit to.
+Using Tor Browser, find the “.onion” address for the SecureDrop for the organization that you wish to submit to.

-If the organization does have an entry in the SecureDrop Directory, we recommend comparing the address of the entry with the one on the organization’s own Landing Page.
+If the organization does have an entry in the SecureDrop Directory, we recommend comparing the address of the entry with the one on the organization’s own SecureDrop landing page.

 If the two addresses don’t match, please do not submit to this organization yet.
-Instead, please contact us through the SecureDrop Website, using the Tor Browser.
+Instead, please contact us through the SecureDrop website, using Tor Browser.
 For additional security, you can use our .onion service address in Tor:

 We will update the directory entry if the information in it is incorrect.

-Once you have located the “.onion” address, copy it into the address bar in Tor Browser to visit the organization’s Source Interface.
+Once you have located the “.onion” address, copy it into the address bar in Tor Browser to visit the organization’s SecureDrop.

 Making Your First Submission¶

-Open the Tor Browser and navigate to the .onion address for the SecureDrop Source Interface you wish to make a submission to.
+Open Tor Browser and navigate to the .onion address for the SecureDrop you wish to make a submission to.
 The page should look similar to the screenshot below, although it will probably have a logo specific to the organization you are submitting to:

-Click the Security Setting link in the warning banner, and a message bubble will pop up explaining how to adjust this setting:
+Click the Security Level link in the warning banner, and a message bubble will pop up explaining how to adjust this setting:

 Follow the instructions, and the security setting in Tor Browser should look similar to this screenshot:

-The SecureDrop Source Interface should now refresh automatically and look similar to the screenshot below.
+The SecureDrop page should now refresh automatically and look similar to the screenshot below.
 If this is the first time you are using SecureDrop, click the Get Started button.

 You should now see a screen that shows the unique codename that SecureDrop has generated for you.
 Note that your codename will not be the same as the codename shown in the image below.
 It is extremely important that you both remember this code and keep it secret.
 After submitting documents, you will need to provide this code to log back in and check for responses.